Resources · Health

 Frequently asked questions

-BMR is the calories your body burns at rest.
-TDEE is BMR plus everything else: movement, exercise, and the energy used to digest food.
-TDEE is always higher than BMR for anyone who moves at all during the day.
+No. BMR is the calories your body uses at complete rest, just keeping organs, breathing, and basic chemistry running.
+TDEE is BMR multiplied by an activity factor that includes everyday movement, exercise, and the energy used to digest food.
+The two numbers describe different things, and TDEE is always larger than BMR for anyone who moves at all.